 There are 2 types of taxi services in Cyprus.
 The private taxi that we all know about.
 You can flag down these kinds of taxis in the street or order them to have them pick you up from your home or hotel and take you anywhere you wish.
 In Cyprus, there are also line taxis or shared taxis that run on a regular pre-arranged schedule during the day between the main areas and towns.
 Do not forget that you need to pay for the start, distance and waiting of the taxi!

 Driving a car around Limassol can be a frustrating experience, particularly in the tourist areas and old town.
 Driving in Limassol is akin to UK that follows left hand side of the road.
-There are convenient car parks all along the waterfront.
+There are convenient car parks all along the seaside.
 You can expect to pay around €1.25 per hour.

 Intercity buses – These buses travel several times a day between the major resort towns and the capital of the island.